How to create an accurate cash flow projection

 | Ending cash | $18,500 | $22,000 | $19,500 | $17,000 | ... | $26,000 |

-This format highlights weekly fluctuations and pinpoints exact dates when cash might run short.
+This format highlights weekly fluctuations and pinpoints the exact dates when cash might run short.
 Update it daily during critical periods.

 Monthly 12-month projected cash flow statement template